niyumard/PPPCplusplusSolutions/README.md

 This is currently a work in progress, but hopefully by the time you read this, I will have published the answers to every exercise, drill, and review question from chapter 3 to the end of the book.

 ## Where is this repo located?
 This repo originally exists on [Codeberg](https://codeberg.org/hossein/PPPCplusplusSolutions/src/branch/main), however it's also mirrored on my GitHub account since some people use GitHub's search instead of a search engine.
+Please send any pull request that you might have to the original repo on Codeberg.

 ## Notes
 1. I have used GCC 11.3.0, GNU dialect of -std=c++17, to compile the pieces of code in this repository.